The Iron Mountail Trail Is Open

 Manitou Cats are Manitoids (residents and lovers of Manitou) taking responsibility for developing and maintaining the trails and open spaces we all use.
 We need to give back to this wonderful land and nature.
 It is up to our community to protect and sustain the beauty around us for future generations.
 So we have created MANITOU SPRINGS TRAIL CATS (Coalition of Active Trail-builderS OR Manitou Cats) to develop a pool of people who are willing to help.
 Basically we are a friends group for Manitou trails and public land.

-How You Can Participate: Iron Mountain Volunteer Trail Building Days
+How You Can Participate: Iron Mountain Volunteer Trail Days

-We are building the mountain trail connection between Manitou Springs and Red Rock Canyon Open Space.
+We are building and maintaining the mountain trail connections between Manitou Springs and Red Rock Canyon Open Space.

 See dates and volunteer registration links to the right.

 Great news!
 Iron Mountain/Intemann Trail Connection volunteer workdays have been a great success.
 We have had over 400 volunteer days and we build almost 2000 feet of great 36 inch wide trail.
 We wish to thank you for your contribution to this effort, whether it is telling a friend or coming out to work a few days this summer.
 It really is a collaboration of so many groups and individuals.
 It is our personal enthusiasm and support that will fill the workdays with volunteers.